 Initiative 6.05.
-Member Tech Literacy - Phase 2
+Member Tech Literacy

 Like HCBS providers, many HCBS-enrolled members could benefit from greater access to electronic systems.
-Under this project, the Department will develop a program for members that would provide a one-year digital literacy training, with the hope of improving access to benefits virtually and more broadly.
+Under this project, the Department will develop two curricula; a program for members providing digital literacy training and a train-the-trainer program for community supports (case managers, providers, and family) that will be delivered to members.
+HCBS-enrolled members who participate in this project will receive an iPad to support training and improve access beyond project time period.